 Trump legal team responds to Justice Department filing in another request for special master

-In the filing, Trump's lawyers called the Aug.
+In a 19-page filing, Trump's lawyers called the Aug.
 8 execution of a search warrant "unprecedented, unnecessary, and legally unsupported" and accused prosecutors of mischaracterizing instances in the investigation.

 Trump's attorneys also responded in the filing to allegations by the Justice Department that his attempt to appoint the special master "fails for multiple, independent reasons" and has no standing in federal court.